TheDude-gh/heroes3mapscan/README.txt

 1. BRIEF DESCRIPTION
   Heroes III Map Reader is web based application for reading Heroes III maps, displaying map's details, saving map to image and saving to sql database.
+  It can read ROE, AB, SOD, WOG, ERA and HOTA maps (up to HOTA subrevision 3).

   Application is written in PHP, and uses MySQL database.

   You can see example here http://heroes.novapolis.net/mapindex.php